EC-SIM/OpenFoamZSWPemfcToolbox/README.md

 - steady-state operating condition
 - gas flow: laminar and incompressible, ideal gas
 - fuel cell components: isotropic and homogenous
-- electrochemical reaction is modelled at cathode catalyst layer membran interface (2D)
+- electrochemical reaction is modelled at cathode catalyst layer membrane interface (2D)
 - membrane: fully humidified, impermeable to reactant gases
-- anode: avtivation overpotential and mass transport losses are neglegted
+- anode: activation overpotential and mass transport losses are neglegted
 - ohmic heating not considered

 ## Features/Modification compared to pemfcSinglePhaseModel-4.0
 The pemfcSinglePhaseModel-4.0 was updated from OpenFOAM v4 to OpenFOAM v7.
 Some inconsistencies in the code concerning modelling of porous media, gas mixture on anode side, source term of energy equation and possibility for parallel calculation have been fixed.

-New implentation are:
+New implentations are:
 - implementation of coolant flowfield and MPL properties
 - more realistic membrane humidity: average of anode and cathode relative humidity
 - considering anode activation overpotential